-Design a study around The Town Mouse and Country Mouse.
+When you use a fable such as The Town Mouse and Country Mouse, you take the pressure out of deciding 'what to write.'
+Using the Aesop fable as a base, the child enjoys the fable, examines the style of each sentence and then uses it as a model.
 This Aesop's Fable e-book contains colourful bordered illustrations, lined pages, handwriting practice sheets and the fable ready to be traced either in print or cursive writing.

 Aesop's Fables can easily be used as a base of a language arts lesson plan to incorporate handwriting, spelling, techniques, grammar, plot summary, characterization and punctuation.